Troubleshoot Azure Automation State Configuration issues

 Cause

 This is a known issue.
-You cannot assign the same configuration again as the node remains in pending state.
+You can't assign the same configuration again as the node remains in pending state.

 Resolution

-The work around is to apply different test configuration and apply the original configuration again.
+To work around the problem, apply a different test configuration and try the original configuration again.

 Next steps

-If you don't see your problem here or you can't resolve your issue, try one of the following channels for additional support:
+If you don't see your problem here or you can't resolve your issue, try one of the following support channels:

 - File an Azure support incident.
-Go to the Azure support site to Get Support.
+Go to the Azure support site, and select Get Support.